kv

 Success!
 Data deleted (if it existed) at: secret/metadata/creds

-kv metadata get
+#### kv metadata get <a href="#kv-metadata-get" id="kv-metadata-get"></a>

-The kv metadata get command retrieves the metadata of the versioned secrets at the given key name.
+The `kv metadata get` command retrieves the metadata of the versioned secrets at the given key name.
 If no key exists with that name, an error is returned.

 **Examples**